General Data Protection Regulation (GDPR)

-On 25th May 2018, in less than 11 weeks, the General Data Protection Regulation (GDPR) is set to supersede the 1995 Data Protection Directive in the EU.
+On 25th May 2018, the General Data Protection Regulation (GDPR) is set to supersede the 1995 Data Protection Directive 95/46/EC in the EU.
 This regulation, once implemented will have large implications on how businesses store or process data of customers residing in EU.
 The rules are really complex, and businesses need to get advice from an expert to be compliant before the deadline.

 GDPR Principles for Organisations

 Summaries, the Main GDPR Principles for Organisations Would be-

 - Data capture and usage – The organisation must describe to the customer very clearly how their data will be processed.
 There should be no ambiguity in as to how their personal data will be used.

 - Legitimate use of data – The personal data captured from the customer should be used for legitimate purposes only and not be shared with any third party.
 Also without the customers prior and explicit consent, their data cannot be further processed.